-NOTE: Normally the setting range of the is 1 to 20.
+NOTE: Normally the setting range of the is 1 frame to 20 frames.
 However, the setting range will change accordingly if the frame rate of MJPEG on the <Video Frame Rate> setting page is 6 or smaller.

 Check the box <Continue image upload> to upload the triggered images during certain time or keep uploading until the trigger is off.
+Select <Upload for sec> and enter the duration in the blank.
 The images of the duration will be uploading by E-mail when the alarm input is triggered.
-The setting range is from 1 sec. to 9999 sec.
-Select

-<Upload during the trigger active> to make the images keep being uploaded to E-mail during the trigger active until the alarm is released.
+The setting range is from 1 sec. to 99999 sec.
+Select <Upload during the trigger active> to make the images keep being uploaded to E-mail during the trigger active until the alarm is released.
 Set the Image frequency as the upload frame rate.
-The setting range is from 1 frame to 15 frames.
+The setting range is from 1 frame to 15 frames per second.

 NOTE: Make sure SMTP configuration has been completed.

 Please refer to section [Mail](#) for further details.